China agriculture delegation scraps U.S. farm visit to Montana

 It was not immediately clear if visits to other U.S. farm areas were also canceled.

-CNBC reported on Thursday that the group was slated to visit Montana and Nebraska.

-The U.S. Department of Agriculture and state officials in Nebraska did not immediately respond to request for comment.

-(Additional reporting by Tom Polansek in Chicago and David Brunnstrom in Washington Editing by Chris Reese and Steve Orlofsky)
+(Reporting by Karl Plume and Tom Polansek in Chicago Editing by Chris Reese)

 ((karl.plume@thomsonreuters.com; +1 312 408 8704; Reuters Messaging: karl.plume.thomsonreuters.com@reuters.net))